allakutkina/eggsplain/Pun of the Day data/README.md

 Sourced from https://github.com/orionw/RedditHumorDetection/tree/master/data/puns

-@ARTICLE{humorDetection2019,
-  title={Humor Detection: A Transformer gets the Last Laugh}, author={Weller, Orion and Seppi, Kevin}, journal={"Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing"}, month=Nov, year = "2019",
+Weller, O., & Seppi, K. (2019).
+Humor Detection: A Transformer gets the Last Laugh.
+Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing.
-}